Originally published by James Royal on Bankrate.com.

 “ETFs are an ideal choice for novices because they are easy to understand, highly liquid, inexpensive and have far better potential returns because of far lower costs than mutual funds,” Graves says.

-Another key risk is that stocks or ETFs can move down significantly in short periods of time, especially during times of uncertainty, as in early 2020, when the coronavirus crisis shocked financial markets.
+Another key risk is that stocks or ETFs can move down significantly in short periods of time, especially during times of uncertainty, as in 2020 when the coronavirus crisis shocked financial markets.
 Economic stress can also cause some companies to cut their dividends entirely, while diversified funds may feel less of a pinch.

 Compare your investing options with Bankrate’s brokerage reviews.